International Summer Institute for Reggae Studies

 Meals

 Participants are responsible for all meal expenses.
 Light pastries and coffee are provided each morning.
-A cafeteria is located in Middlebrook Hall, located across the street from the Workshop location.
 Visitors may pay cash for an all-you-care-to-eat meal.
 See the restaurant guide and restaurant map for nearby dining options.
 Online registration does not include any pre-paid meal options.

 Optional dinner locations are coordinated each night for social engagements, participants are responsible for meal and beverage expenses.